tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin_instantly.md

 ## Bitcoin ATMs

 Bitcoin ATMs are another great way to buy bitcoins instantly.
 While you may have to physically drive or walk to the ATM, once you reach the ATM you can buy bitcoins instantly.
 You’ll need to be lucky enough to have a Bitcoin ATM in your area.
-Thankfully, Use [Coin ATM Radar](http://coinatmradar.com/) keeps track of Bitcoin ATMs around the world and makes it easy to locate an ATM in your area.
+Use [Coin ATM Radar](http://coinatmradar.com/) keeps track of Bitcoin ATMs around the world and makes it easy to locate an ATM in your area.
 You can do the following to check if there is a Bitcoin ATM near you:

 ## 1. Go to [CoinATMRadar.com](http://coinatmradar.com/)